 Indulge in spa and massages

-Speaking of de-stressing, the one and only thing that can completely relax you is a great spa treatment.
+Speaking of de-stressing, the one and only thing that can completely relax you are a great spa treatment.
 If you’re from Singapore where massages and spa treatments don’t come cheap, this is the place to completely unwind and indulge in a luxurious Balinese body massage or even a Thai massage.
 Most resorts offer a range of treatments to soothe the body and mind, where you would be paying for the ambience as well as the service.

 A little exploration in and around the island and I found that you could get cheaper massages in the local spas near Pasar Oleh for as much as Rp500,000 for a 90-minute body massage, although you may have to compromise on the ambience.